-This section combines Sections 13 and 14 of the NCCUSL act, plus New Jersey law, and Sections 10 and 11 of A1949, plus New Jersey law.
+This section combines Sections 13 and 14 of the NCCUSL act, plus New Jersey law.
 DOBI suggested modifying subsection (b)(2) to remove the requirement of an "A" rated bonding company as explained in the comment to section 5 above.
+Subsections b.(2) and g.(1)(A) were modified in the same manner as Section 5 above in response to additional information provided by DOBI.